puallee/AMPA-Net/README.md

 This is the official TensorFlow implementation of AMPA-Net [AMPA-Net：Optimization-Inspired Attention Neural Network for Deep Compressed Sensing，In the IEEE 20th International Conference on Communication Technology (ICCT) oral] which can download from https://arxiv.org/pdf/2010.06907.pdf
+## Abstract
+Compressed sensing (CS) is a challenging problem in image processing due to reconstructing an almost complete image from a limited measurement.
+To achieve fast and accurate CS reconstruction, we synthesize the advantages of two well-known methods (neural network and optimization algorithm) to propose a novel optimization inspired neural network which dubbed AMP-Net.
+AMP-Net realizes the fusion of the Approximate Message Passing (AMP) algorithm and neural network.
+All of its parameters are learned automatically.
+Furthermore, we propose an AMPA-Net which uses three attention networks to improve the representation ability of AMP-Net.
+Finally, We demonstrate the effectiveness of AMP-Net and AMPA-Net on four standard CS reconstruction benchmark data sets.

 ## Compatibility
 * The code is tested using Tensorflow 1.0 under Ubuntu 16.04 with Python 2.7.